oren/superpower/README.md

 * CLI - Command Line Interface.
 Executable written in Crystal.
 * Website - Web Interface.
 Javascript, HTML, and CSS written in Svelte.
 * API - HTTP API.
 Backend written in Crystal.
-* Core - Bot's logic
+* Core - The Bot's logic.
+Library written in Crystal.

 ## Questions
 * Can the CLI skip the HTTP API and talk directly to the core?